conorsheehan97/Finite-Difference-Method-Perturbation-Theory-Study/README.md

 # Finite-Difference-Method-Perturbation-Theory-Study
-This project implements the Finite Difference Method in order to solve the time-independant Schrodinger equation for both the Double Well and Quantum Harmonic Oscillator Potentials.
-First-Order Perturbation theory is also applied to the QHO, to analyse the affect of a Quartic Perturbation on two different Eigenstates, namely the Ground State and first Excited State.
+This project implements the Finite Difference Method (FDM) to solve the time-independent Schrödinger equation for both the Double Well and Quantum Harmonic Oscillator (QHO) potentials.
+Additionally, First-Order Perturbation Theory is applied to the QHO to analyze the effect of a quartic perturbation on the ground state and the first excited state.

-Included in this repository are the three C++ files created (Header, implementation & test file), the Python Jupyter Notebook used in the creation of the Graphs for this project, and also a PDF outlining the Theory behind the Project, as well as analysis and discussion of the produced results.

-This project used an OOP approach, with methods for discretising the x-axis (only a 1D problem here!), creating the Kinetic Matrix based on the FDM method, a method which allowed for the choice of potential to investigate (two at the time of writing), and finally a method for the calculation of Eigenvectors & Eigenvalues using the Eigen library.
-These results were then written to text files, and analysed using Matplotlib in a Python Jupyter Notebook.
-I prefer to use Python for graphical analysis due to the wide variety of Graphical Libraries.
-Once these graphs were obtained, the Eigenvectors and Eigenvalues were then compared to analytical predictions.
+## Contents
+ - $\textbf{C++ Files:}$ Includes header, implementation, and test files.
+ - $\textbf{Python Jupyter Notebook:}$ Used for graph creation and analysis.
+ - $\textbf{PDF Document:}$ Outlines the theory behind the project and provides analysis and discussion of the results.

+ ## Project Overview
+This project uses an Object-Oriented Programming (OOP) approach to achieve the following:

+ - $\textbf{Discretization of the x-axis:}$ Handles the problem in one dimension.
+ - $\textbf{Creation of the Kinetic Matrix:}$ Based on the FDM method.
+ - $\textbf{Choice of Potential:}$ Allows for the investigation of different potentials (two potentials are available at the time of writing).
+ - $\textbf{Calculation of Eigenvectors & Eigenvalues:}$ Utilizes the Eigen library for these calculations.
+ - $\textbf{Data Output:}$ Results are written to text files for further analysis.

+ ## Analysis and Graphical Representation
+The results obtained from the C++ implementation are analyzed and graphed using Python's Matplotlib library in a Jupyter Notebook.
+This approach is preferred for its flexibility and the wide variety of graphical libraries available in Python.

+ ## Comparison with Analytical Predictions
+The Eigenvectors and Eigenvalues calculated using the FDM are compared to analytical predictions to verify the accuracy of the numerical methods used.

+ ## First-Order Perturbation Theory
-A first order perturbation was also applied to the Quantum Harmonic Oscillator.
-Only first order perturbation was considered in this project.
-The impact of the perturbation on the first two Eigenvalues/Eigenvectors was again analysed, and compared to the results obtained from the FDM approach used earlier in this project.
+A first-order perturbation is applied to the Quantum Harmonic Oscillator.
+The impact of this perturbation on the first two eigenvalues and eigenvectors is analyzed and compared with the results obtained from the FDM approach.

+## Dependencies
+$\textbf{C++:}$
+ - Eigen library for linear algebra operations.
+$\textbf{Python:}$
+ - Matplotlib for plotting graphs.
+ - Jupyter Notebook for interactive analysis.

+## Conclusion
+This project demonstrates the application of the Finite Difference Method and First-Order Perturbation Theory to solve and analyze quantum mechanical systems.
+The results are validated against analytical predictions, providing a comprehensive understanding of the methods and their accuracy.